St. Martin's Cathedral, Utrecht: History

-The first chapel in Utrecht was founded around 630 by Frankish clergy under the patronage of the Merovingian kings but was destroyed during an attack of the Frisians on Utrecht shortly thereafter.
+The first chapel in Utrecht was founded around 630 AD by Frankish clergy under the patronage of the Merovingian kings, but it was destroyed during an attack of the Frisians on Utrecht shortly thereafter.
 The site of this first chapel within Utrecht is unknown.
 Saint Willibrord (died 739), the Apostle to the Frisians, established a second chapel devoted to Saint Martin on (or close to) the site of the current building.
 This church was destroyed by the Normans in the 9th century during one of their many raids on Utrecht, but was reconstructed by Bishop Balderic in the 10th century.
 During this period St. Martin's came to be the principal church of Utrecht, see of the bishop.
 The church had its own small territorial close (known as an "immunity") and was led by a cathedral chapter of canons, who generally belonged to the nobility.

 The church was repeatedly destroyed by fires and then rebuilt.
 A Romanesque style church was built by Bishop Adalbold and consecrated in 1023.
-It is thought to have been the center of a cross-shaped conglomeration of 5 churches, called a Kerkenkruis, built to commemorate Conrad II.
+It is thought to have been the center of a cross-shaped conglomeration of five churches, called a Kerkenkruis, built to commemorate Conrad II.
 This building, also known as Adalbold's Dom, was partially destroyed in the fire of 1253 which ravaged much of Utrecht, leading Bishop Henry van Vianen to initiate the construction of the current Gothic structure in 1254.
 The construction of the Gothic cathedral continued into the 16th century.
 The first part to be built was the choir.
 The Dom Tower was started in 1321 and finished in 1382.
 After 1515, steadily diminishing financing prevented completion of this building project, of which an almost complete series of building accounts exists.
 In 1566, the Beeldenstorm or Iconoclast Fury swept across much of the Low Countries, justified by the Calvinist belief that statues in a house of God were idolatrous images which must be destroyed.
 As a result, many of the ornaments on both the exterior and interior of the cathedral were destroyed.